 - a.
 On housing sites of 4 or more units, reduce the affordable housing requirement to a minimum of 25% for all settlements except for Loch Lomondside (Tarbet, Luss, Gartocharn, Drymen and Croftamie) where a 50% requirement would apply (with flexibility to amend this where abnormal development costs are demonstrated), and - b.
 On housing sites of up to 3 units, require either an affordable or smaller sized house is built, or that a financial contribution is made to help fund affordable housing provision elsewhere within the local area.
 This new approach would apply to all communities within the National Park including Loch Lomondside communities and would replace the current Local Housing Needs policy for the Loch Lomondside area.
-There would be a variance in the level of financial contribution required between the Loch Lomondside area and all other communities within the Park, a higher contribution would be required in the Loch Lomondside area.
+There would be a variance in the level of financial contribution required between the Loch Lomondside area and all other communities within the Park, a higher contribution would be required in the Loch Lomondside area to reflect the more pressured demand on this area.